-Proposal One: The election of each of our director nominees requires a plurality of the votes cast by the shares of Common Stock present or represented by proxy at the Annual Meeting and entitled to vote thereon.
-This means that the six nominees receiving the highest number of votes at the Annual Meeting will be elected, even if those votes do not constitute a majority of the votes cast.
-Stockholders may vote "FOR," or "WITHHOLD" with respect to this Proposal One.
+Proposal One: The election of each of our director nominees requires a plurality of the votes cast by the shares of Common Stock present or represented by proxy at the Annual Meeting and entitled to vote thereon, which means the six director nominees receiving the highest number of votes at the Annual Meeting will be elected, even if those votes do not constitute a majority of the votes cast.
+Stockholders may vote "FOR ALL," "WITHHOLD ALL," or "FOR ALL EXCEPT" with respect to the director nominees nominated for re-election under this Proposal One.
 A "WITHHOLD" vote with respect to a director nominee will not count as a vote cast for that or any other nominee, and thus will have no effect on the outcome of the vote on this proposal.
+Broker non-votes will not count as votes cast on this proposal and will have no effect on the outcome of the vote on this proposal.

-Proposal Two: The ratification of Haskell & White LLP as our independent registered public accounting firm for the fiscal year ending March 31, 2023 ("fiscal year 2023") requires the affirmative vote of a majority of the outstanding shares present virtually or represented by proxy and entitled to vote on the proposal at the Annual Meeting.
-Stockholders may vote "FOR," "AGAINST," or "ABSTAIN" with respect to this Proposal Two.
+Proposal Two: The ratification of Haskell & White LLP as our independent registered public accounting firm for the fiscal year ending March 31, 2024 ("fiscal year 2024") requires the affirmative vote of the holders of our Common Stock representing a majority of the voting power present or represented by proxy and entitled to vote upon the proposal at the Annual Meeting.
+Stockholders may vote "FOR," "AGAINST," or "ABSTAIN" from voting on Proposal Two.
 Abstentions will have the same effect as a vote "AGAINST" this proposal.
+Because a bank, broker, dealer or other nominee may generally vote without instructions on this proposal, we do not expect any broker non-votes on this proposal.